SamD770/SamD770.github.io/index.markdown

 I'm a starting PhD student at the [distributed computing group](https://disco.ethz.ch/) at ETH Zurich.
 I did my undergraduate and master's studies at the University of Edinburgh, with an exchange at the University of Pennsylvania.

-My current research interests include:
+My current research interests include (as of January 2025):

-- coarsened sparsity in neural network architectures
+- transformer token merging
-- un/self/semi-supervised learning on nanoscale systems
+- LLM forecasting
-- theoretical limitations of graph neural networks
+- interpreting sequence-to-sequence models as distributed systems